Looking for the best tankless water heater? You’ve come to the right place.

 8 Best Tankless Water Heaters 2018

-Rinnai is one of the best tankless water heater brands on the market.
+Rinnai is one of the best brands on the market.
 They have been in business for almost a century.
 Rinnai was originally a company that manufactured gas appliances, home heating appliances, and boilers.
 They started manufacturing water heaters around 1964.
 Their condensing technology allows for maximum energy-efficiency.
-Rinnai heaters are some of the best energy-efficient tankless water heaters we’ve come across.
-These on-demand water heaters are designed to use one-third to one-half less energy than conventional tank-type (storage) water heaters.
+Rinnai heaters are some of the best energy-efficient products we’ve come across.
+These on-demand water heaters are designed to use one-third to one-half less energy than conventional tank-type (storage) ones.

 Rinnai RL94iN is one of the best natural gas tankless water heaters on the market, all things considered.
-And, assuming you’ve got the cash to throw around, it’s one of the highest quality gas tankless water heaters you can buy.
+And, assuming you’ve got the cash to throw around, it’s one of the highest quality gas water heater you can buy.
 Rinnai RL94iN has a hot water flow rate of 9.8 GPM, which is quite impressive.
 You’ll literally never run out of hot water.
-With such high hot water flow rate, the Rinnai RL94iN can supply a whole household with enough hot water at anytime.
+With such high flow rate, the Rinnai RL94iN can supply a whole household at anytime.
 That said, family members can take a shower concurrently in several bathrooms, wash a load of laundry or do the dishes without having to worry about running out of hot water.

-Rinnai is known for the durability of its tankless water heaters.
-They are estimated to last up to 20 years, which is quite long compared to the conventional tank water heaters.
-Additionally, you don’t have to worry about your tankless water heater breaking down and having to buy a whole new system since every part of a Rinnai tankless water heaters is replaceable, and that’s what we love most about them.
+Rinnai is known for the durability of its great products.
+They are estimated to last up to 20 years, which is quite long compared to the conventional one.
+Additionally, you don’t have to worry about your water heater breaking down and having to buy a whole new system since every part of a Rinnai tankless water heaters is replaceable, and that’s what we love most about them.

 Rinnai RL94iN Specifications